-The Mitsubishi Outlander PHEV is the UK’s most popular plug-in vehicle, with the SUV racking up more than 34,000 sales since going on sale in 2013.
-Accounting for a third of the UK’s electric vehicle market, the Outlander PHEV offers a good electric range and efficient drivetrain, especially considering the Mitsubishi’s size and weight.
+The Mitsubishi Outlander PHEV is one of the UK’s most popular plug-in vehicles.
+The Outlander PHEV offers a good electric range and efficient drivetrain, especially considering the Mitsubishi’s size and weight.
 Mitsubishi also regularly updates the Outlander PHEV to improve efficiency, equipment levels, and its design.